"When I Was A Small Boy"

 The late 1940s/early 1950s were the high water mark for the popularity of country music in Texas, and it seems that everybody who could sing country was in demand -- including the visually impaired.
 Blind artists had always been part of popular music in America, but the national success of Leon Payne and his "I Love You Because" in 1949 was perhaps the catalyst for the addition of blind singers to several Houston area bands in this period.
-And, in a bizarre footnote, a record label appeared to capitalize on the appeal of blind artists: Phamous.
+And, in a bizarre footnote, a record label soon appeared to help blind artists get exposure: Phamous.

-Nothing at all is known about Otis Glover, identified as a "Blind Boy" on the hand-drawn label (obviously by the same artist who had designed the Gold Star and Eddie's labels).
-This was recorded in early 1950 at ACA in Houston, got mentioned in Billboard in their April 1 issue, and then was repressed with a different label, ID'ing the band as Old Pop Watts And His Old Plantation Melody Boys, and the songwriter of "I Lost My Heart" as Leonard Gilliam.
+This was recorded in early 1950 at ACA, got mentioned in Billboard in their April 1 issue, and then was repressed with a different label design, ID'ing the band as Old Pop Watts And His Old Plantation Melody Boys, and the songwriter of "I Lost My Heart" as Leonard Gilliam.
 Alas, the record was not a repeat of "I Love You Because," and poor Otis disappeared back into the mists.
 It isn't known if he continued singing.
 He died at MD Anderson Hospital in Houston in 1973.

 Billboard, April 1, 1950.

-Old Pop Watts and his Old Plantation Melody Boys c. late 1940s.
+Old Pop Watts and his Old Plantation Melody Boys, KXYZ promo photo, c. late 1940s.
 Lester Woytek (far left), M.J.
 (Old Pop) Watts (third from right).
 Click to enlarge.

 "When I Was A Small Boy" is an updated version of an old folk song, alternatively known as "Dallas County Jail" and "Logan County Jail."
 A version was printed in John Cox's Folk-Songs of the South (1925), Vance Randolph's Ozark Folksongs (1946), and finally Malcolm Laws in Native American Balladry (1964), who gave it the number "E 17."
 Laws was unaware of Otis's version, but is aware of the verse "I'm going down to Huntsville to wear that ball and chain."
 Interestingly, blues singer Henry Thomas inserts this same line in a completely unrelated song, "Run Mollie Run" (1927).
 (Gene Autry's "Dallas County Jail Blues" is not related, despite the title.)